faclc4/HTAPBench/README.md

 Before you continue ensure that:
 	- The database engine you wish to test is installed and that you reach it from the machine running HTAPBench.
 	- In the database engine to be tested, create a test database e.g., htapb.
-	- In the database engine to be tested, create a user/password and grant all priviledges to your test database.
+	- In the database engine to be tested, create a user/password and grant all privileges to your test database.
 	- In the database engine to be tested, install the database schema.
 ```bash
 java -cp .:target/htapbench-0.95-jar-with-dependencies.jar pt.haslab.htapbench.core.HTAPBench -b htapb -c your_config_file.xml --create true --load false --generateFiles false --filePath dir --execute false --calibrate false